 """

-This contains the formal total uncertainty for each unit vector from the queried catalogue stars
+This contains the formal total uncertainty for each unit vector from the queried catalog stars

 that were not matched with an extracted image point.

-Each element in this array corresponds to the same row in the :attr:`unmatched_catalogue_star_records`.
+Each element in this array corresponds to the same row in the :attr:`unmatched_catalog_star_records`.

 Until method :meth:`id_stars` is called this will be ``None``.